Jhawk414/Jhawk414/README.md

 - 🔥 I'm currently modeling GE's F404 engine using pyCycle, with hopes to replicate its real performance & validate it in NPSS.

-- ⚡ I also analyze complex structures in PWR nuclear plants.
+- ⚡ I also analyze structural components in PWR nuclear plants.

 Happy to connect!